junxit/us-congress-bills-114/bill.md

 - Whereas Holocaust victims often lack family support networks and require social worker-supported case management in order to manage their daily lives and access government funded services;
 - Whereas in response to a letter sent by Members of Congress to Germany’s Minister of Finance in December 2015 regarding increased funding for Holocaust victims, German officials acknowledged that “recent experience has shown that the care financed by the German Government to date is insufficient” and that “it is imperative to expand these assistance measures quickly given the advanced age of many of the affected persons”;
 - Whereas German Chancellor Konrad Adenauer acknowledged in 1951 Germany’s responsibility to provide moral and financial compensation to Holocaust victims worldwide;
-- Whereas every successive German Chancellor has reaffirmed this position, including Chancellor Angela Merkel, who in 2007 reaffirmed that “only by fully accepting its enduring responsibility for this most appalling period and for the cruelest crimes in its history, can Germany shape the future”; and
+- Whereas every successive German Chancellor has reaffirmed this position, including Chancellor Angela Merkel, who in 2007 reaffirmed that “only by fully accepting its enduring responsibility for this most appalling period and for the cruelest crimes in its history, can Germany shape the future”;
+- Whereas in 2015 Chancellor Merkel’s spokesperson again confirmed “all Germans know the history of the murderous race mania of the Nazis that led to the break with civilization that was the Holocaust * * * we know that responsibility for this crime against humanity is German and very much our own”; and
 - Whereas Congress believes it is Germany’s moral and historical responsibility to comprehensively, permanently, and urgently provide the resources for all Holocaust victims’ medical, mental health, and long-term care needs: Now, therefore, be it

 That Congress—